-Continue to follow the work of other agencies and organization as they proceed to develop the middle section of the Stevens Creek Trail to identify opportunities for Midpen support and participation.
-Provide funding to the Friends of Stevens Creek to complete Deep Cliff fish passage project.
+Continue to follow the work of other agencies and organization as they proceed to develop the middle section of the Stevens Creek Trail.
+Identify opportunities for Midpen support and participation.

 Portfolio 12: Peninsula/South Bay Cities-Partner to Complete Middle Stevens Creek Trail